KarthikReddy1999/shecodes-ai/docs/index.md

 # Shecodes AI

-Welcome to the Shecodes AI documentation.
+Welcome to the Shecodes AI docs.